 Deliverables and Payment Process: Upon completion of the service, the vendor must submit the ACCES-VR Diagnostic Vocational Evaluation/Community Based Situational Assessment report and a Vocational Assessment Profile Report to ACCES-VR within ten (10) business days.
 Payment for this service will be processed following approval of the reports by ACCES-VR.
 The vendor must offer the customer and the ACCES-VR counselor the opportunity to attend a conference at the conclusion of the service.
-For customers who do not complete the service, the vendor must complete the Vocational Assessment Profile report based on information that was available from the period of participation in order to be considered for approval and payment.
+For customers who do not complete the service, the vendor must complete both the ACCES-VR Diagnostic Vocational Evaluation/Community Based Situational Assessment Profile Report, based on information that was available from the period of participation in order to be considered for approval and payment.